 PAUL REUSS STUTTGART

-gold inlaid German single shot falling block parlor pistol "Flobert Style", caliber 6mm Flobert, 9½" octagonal barrel with inscription on top, dovetail front sight and blade rear sight.
+gold inlaid German single shot falling block parlor pistol "Flobert Style", caliber 6mm Flobert, made for indoor use and fired only primer loaded cartridges, a .22 is too powerful, 9½" octagonal barrel with inscription on top, dovetail front sight and blade rear sight.
 Single set trigger, with border engraving on the rolling breechblock, checkered wide hammer with engraving on the back, scroll designs on the upper tang and finger rest trigger guard.
 Attractive tiger stripe grain stock with Schnabel forearm tip, ribbed grip with textured low portions, and an engraved contoured butt cap.
 With 80% of a fine brown finish, bright edge wear and small areas of spotting.
 Bright original case colors are visible mainly on the butt cap and in the protected areas around the trigger guard, with a mixed gray patina overall and light handling marks.
 Stock is very good and excellent grain.
 Mechanically excellent with a strong spring, excellent bore.
-Very fine pistol. $1,000.

 made for indoor use and fired only primer loaded cartridges, a .22 is too powerful